Undergraduate Programs

 Gain Real-World Experience

 The best way to learn about geography is to get out into the world and experience new places.
-Our students are drawn to hands-on opportunities such as internships and study abroad programs.
+Our students are drawn to experiential learning opportunities such as internships and study abroad programs.

 Student setting up drone